Rent safe and private dog parks hosted by locals

 Why is mental exercise important for your dog?

 Have you ever heard that a “tired dog is a good dog?”
 While physical exercise absolutely is important to keep our pets healthy, too much activity without appropriate mental stimulation can actually cause problems.
 We might create companions whose bodies never feel tired — and who have no idea how to slow down their brains!
-(Canines tend to develop cardio and muscle strength during physical workouts in less time than us pet parents do, so it’s easy to create a dog who can outlast us on the trails.)
+(Canines develop cardio and muscle strength during physical workouts in less time than us pet parents do, so it’s easy to create a dog who can outlast us on the trails.)

 While improving your dog’s: